 Which electric guitar should I buy?

 This depends very much on what you want.
 You can choose one for its appearance, or go for the look and feel.
-Usually, as a beginner, one tends to choose guitars based on their appearance, and / or any famous guitar player they have.
+Usually, as a beginner, one tends to choose guitars based on their appearance, and/or any famous guitar player they have.

 This is very good, but keep an eye on all the features they have because you are probably looking forward to playing some kind of guitar that has not been designed for them.

-How to Choose the Best Electric Guitar For Beginners?
+How to Choose the Beginner Electric Guitar?

 As I said before, you have a variety of options for choosing the right electric guitar: You can go through: